bmc0/dsp/README.md

 * fftw3: for crossfeed_hrtf effect
 * libao: for ao output support
 * LADSPA: for building the LADSPA frontend
+* ffmpeg (libavcodec, libavformat, libavutil, and libavresample): for ffmpeg input support.

 #### Build: